IDE Settings and Debugging

 Using Remote debugging and the Eclipse FileSync plugin

-The OSS Eclipse FileSync plugin can automatically synchronize (re)source changes (e.g. .jsp, .css, .js) made in the Eclipse IDE directly to the runtime tomcat deployment started (separately) through maven cargo:start.
+The OSS Eclipse FileSync plugin can automatically synchronize (re)source changes (e.g. .jsp, .css, .js) made in the Eclipse IDE directly to the runtime tomcat deployment started (separately) through maven cargo:run.
 And you can attach the Eclipse debugger to the cargo started Tomcat instance (see above) as remote application on default port 8000.

 The maven-filesync-plugin is pre-configured to generate default Eclipse FileSync configurations for the rave-shindig and rave-portal projects, mapping their source folders src/main/webapps and src/main/resources to synchronize (copy) changes to the Tomcat deployment environment under rave-portal/target/Tomcat6x, so this will work out-of-the-box.